pySTEPS/pysteps/CONTRIBUTING.rst

     * If new dependencies were added to pysteps since the last release, add them to the **environment.yml, requirements.txt**, and **requirements_dev.txt** files.
 #.
 Create a new release in GitHub following
    `these guidelines <https://help.github.com/en/articles/creating-releases>`_.
    Include a detailed changelog in the release.
 #.
 Generating the source distribution for new pysteps version and upload it to
    the `Python Package Index <https://pypi.org/>`_ (PyPI).
-   See :ref:`pypi_relase` for a detailed description of this process.
+   See `Packaging the pysteps project <https://pysteps.readthedocs.io/en/latest/developer_guide/pypi.html#pypi-relase>`__ for a detailed description of this process.
 #.
 Update the conda-forge pysteps-feedstock following this guidelines:
-   :ref:`update_conda_feedstock`
+   `Updating the conda-forge pysteps-feedstock <https://pysteps.readthedocs.io/en/latest/developer_guide/update_conda_forge.html#update-conda-feedstock>`__

 Credits
 -------

-This documents was based in contributors guides of two Python open source projects:
+This document was based on contributors guides of two Python open-source projects:

 * Py-Art_: Copyright (c) 2013, UChicago Argonne, LLC.
   `License <https://github.com/ARM-DOE/pyart/blob/master/LICENSE.txt>`_.